wreathe-js/wreathe/CONTRIBUTING.md

 > Please be patient when running the setup.
 It may take up to 1-3 minutes to complete all installation tasks!

-To start developing run the following commands at the workspace `root`:
+To start developing run the following commands at the workspace `root`.
+It will start both processes, `vite dev server` and `artisan serve` in one shell.

 ```bash
 # build the core and framework packages (required on the first run)